roomthily/ec_esip_june_2016_workshop/guidelines/draft/index.md

         <div class="criterion">
             <div class="revisions">
-                <p class="original">Web site lists all third-party dependencies and external references that are not bundled, along with (as appropriate) web addresses, suitable versions, licences and whether these are mandatory or optional.</p>
+                <p class="original">Web site lists all third-party dependencies and external references that are not bundled, along with (as appropriate) web addresses, suitable versions, licences and whether these are mandatory or optional. [this material must be contained with the software but not required in web site?]</p>
                 <p class="revision"><i class="fa fa-pencil fa-fw"></i>Documentation lists all third-party dependencies and external references that are not bundled, along with (as appropriate) web addresses, suitable versions, licences and whether these are mandatory or optional.</p>
             </div>
             <div class="metadata">